johnxu21/johnxu21.github.io/teaching/CS472/project/project.md

 Issues can be bugs, complaints from users, requests for new features or added functionality.

-When reading though an issue,
+When reading through an issue, these are some of the questions that can guide you.
 * Are there multiple problems reported in the issue?
 * Can you confirm the issue by reading the code or documentation?
 * Do you need to run the code to confirm the issue?